Dallas Goedert Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Season Stats

-- Goedert has seen the ball thrown his way five times in the red zone this season, 14.3% of his team's 35 red zone pass attempts.
+- With five targets in the red zone this season, Goedert has been on the receiving end of 14.3% of his team's 35 red zone pass attempts.

-- The Eagles have called a pass in 55.2% of their plays from scrimmage this year while staying on the ground 44.8% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Eagles, who rank 11th in the NFL in points scored, have attempted a pass 55.2% of the time while running the football 44.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Chargers.